itrp/itrp-export-monitor/README.md

 ```
 require 'itrp/export/monitor'

-# the location where all the run-time information on the export monitor is stored
+# the location where all the run-time information on the Export Monitor is stored
 BASE_DIR = "/usr/local/itrp_exports/export_monitor_777"
 FileUtils.mkpath "#{BASE_DIR}/log"